 How The History Of Homeownership Has Shaped Today

 While this piece focuses primarily on women's experiences in homeownership, it would be neglectful to ignore the intersectionality of housing discrimination throughout US history.
 There has been a variety of legislation and practices that made it more difficult for people of color, people with disabilities and the LGBTQ+ community to enter and profit from homeownership.
 The history is deep and complex, and we'll just barely scratch the surface, but we encourage you to learn more – what came before us has shaped where we are today.

-Single women surpassed single men in homeownership back in 1985.
-41.8% of single men with no children were homeowners compared to 53.6% of women with no children.
+A study showed that single women surpassed single men in homeownership back in 1985.
+At that time, about 42% of single men with no children were homeowners compared to 53.6% of women with no children.
 In 2015, 52.6% of single women with no children were homeowners compared to 46.2% of comparable men.
 When adding children to the mix, these numbers start to shift in favor of single men.

-2015 data showed that married couples garner higher rates of homeownership with or without kids.
+The 2015 data shows that married couples garner higher rates of homeownership with or without kids.
 Couples with kids were recorded at 70.8% and those without at 82.5%.
-The 19.8% disparity between single women with or without kids is massive compared to the 0.06% difference in single males.
-These numbers may show that single parents need more support in order to achieve their financial goals.
+The 19.8% disparity between single women with or without kids is massive compared to the 0.06% difference in single men.
+These numbers may show that single parents need more support to achieve their financial goals.

 More open-minded views on family structure are leaving room for new types of family structures and partnerships that shift away from a traditional patriarchal family structure.
 In many cases today, women are surpassing their male partners as the family's breadwinner.
 While there has been a lot of progress overall, there is still more to be made.

 Why Single Women Pay More And Sell For Less

 There are a couple of reasons that may explain why this gap exists.
 Those stand-out factors are the negotiation process, market timing and potential attachments to a particular property.

 Gap In Negotiation